citp/privacy-policy-historical/l/li/liv/livenewson.com.md

-> *The following text is extracted and transformed from the livenewson.com privacy policy that was archived on 2016-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119025208id_/http%3A//www.livenewson.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the livenewson.com privacy policy that was archived on 2017-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170628124840id_/http%3A//www.livenewson.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - LiveNewsOn

-This Privacy Policy governs the manner in which LiveNewsBox Inc collects, uses, maintains and discloses information collected from users (each, a “User”) of the website (“Site”).
-This privacy policy applies to the Site and all products and services offered by LiveNewsBox Inc.
+This Privacy Policy governs the manner in which LiveNewsOn Inc collects, uses, maintains and discloses information collected from users (each, a “User”) of the website (“Site”).
+This privacy policy applies to the Site and all products and services offered by LiveNewsOn Inc.

  **Personal identification information**